jonnonz1/nz-statute-book/acts/public/2008/financial-service-providers-registration-and-dispute-resolution-act-2008.md

   (c) the person responsible for an approved dispute resolution scheme:
   (d) the Commerce Commission:
   (da) the disciplinary committee:
+  (db) the Registrar of New Zealand Business Numbers appointed under the New Zealand Business Number Act 2016:
   (e) a prescribed agency that carries out supervisory or enforcement functions relating to money laundering or terrorist financing:
   (f) a prescribed overseas agency that is the equivalent of the Registrar or of a body referred to in paragraphs (a) to (c), but only where there is a written agreement between the overseas agency and the Minister about sharing the information.